calvinbui/calvin.me/posts/2016-04-26-review-uts-bachelor-science-degree/index.md

 ---
 title: Review of the UTS Bachelor of Science in IT Degree
 categories:
 -   Review
 -   Blog
 tags:
-- bachelor of science in information technology
-- sydney
+-   it degree
 -   university of technology
 -   uts
-tags:
--
 thumbnail: thumbnail.png
 ---